10 Essential Watering Tips to Keep Your Landscape Alive

 Soaker hoses are one of the most efficient ways to water beds and shrubs.

-• In extreme heat: up to twice per week
+• In extreme heat: up to four to five times per week

 Lay the hose around the plant, keeping it a few inches away from stems, and let it slowly do the work.